 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Mesothelioma.
 To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

-Cancer begins when healthy cells change and grow uncontrollably, forming a mass called a tumor.
+Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Mesothelioma is a rare cancer that begins in the lining of different internal organs of the body.

-The rarest types of mesothelioma begin in the lining around a man’s testicles, called the tunica vaginalis.
+Mesothelioma that begins in the lining around a man’s testicles, called the tunica vaginalis

 Types of mesothelioma

-There are three main types of mesothelioma:
+There are 3 main types of mesothelioma:

-The next section in this guide is Statistics and it helps explain how many people are diagnosed with this disease and general survival rates.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Statistics .
+It helps explain how many people are diagnosed with this disease and general survival rates.
+Or, use the menu to choose another section to continue reading this guide.